majingliang/machine_learning/Ensemble/README.md

 - model_sklearn.pkl
 - train_columns.pkl

-We got them by train the model : Stacking_xgboost_logistic_regression , and deploy them with Deployment_with_trained_models.py
+We got them by training the model : Stacking_xgboost_logistic_regression , and deploy them with Deployment_with_trained_models.py